 What Changed

-This represents a significant expansion of the MCS certification scheme, bringing air-to-air heat pumps into the formal framework alongside air-to-water and ground-source systems.
+This represents a big expansion of the MCS certification scheme, bringing air-to-air heat pumps into the formal framework alongside air-to-water and ground-source systems.

 Why Installers Care